Tuesday May 26, 2020

 Shorter Allen Ginsberg: America, go fuck yourself.

-Back in 2009, when my former boss asked me to explain the “Brave New World of Facebook,” I assured him it was like any new communication platform: great for keeping up with friends and family.
-It had the added attraction of informing us of the degrees of separation between friends.
+I thought I knew.
+I assured him Facebook was like any new communication platform: great for keeping up with friends and family.
+It had the added attraction of giving us the degrees of separation between friends.
 I'd come across a woman who was friends with two of my friends, even though the two friends lived in different parts of the country and didn't know each other.
 So how did she know both of them?
 Turns out she grew up next to one in New Jersey and now shared an office with the other’s wife in Chicago.
-“That was fun, finding that out,” I wrote.
+“That was fun, finding that out,” I wrote to my ex-boss.
 “The unseen connections between friends.
 You’ll probably get a lot of it.”

-Did he?
-I didn’t.
+I doubt he did; he's smart and fled quickly.
+I certainly didn’t.
 The above was a one-off.
 Facebook was a small world and it stayed small.
 It was supposed to bring us together but it drove us apart.
 It’s still driving us apart.

-After I'd deleted almost everything, I debated how end it.
+I debated how to end it.
 Leave just my mom’s obit?
-Delete even that but add a screenshot of the “U Dick” note from “The Social Network” as a final nose-thumb to Zuckerberg?
-In the end, after looking through Jessica's memorial page, and reading the comments to my mother’s obituary one last time, I just got rid of it all.
+Add a screenshot of the “U Dick” note from “The Social Network” for Zuckerberg?
+In the end, after reading the comments to my mother’s obituary one last time, I just got rid of it all.